zaboople/essay/Software/ORMsFail.md

     ...
     orm.insert(new Foo(...));

 The above also requires us to meta-describe primary key information, accounting for auto-generated keys when we use them.
 This can get complex if we demand that the ORM author start handling special cases like objects that are spread across more than one table, custom data converters, and so on, but if they are reasonably conservative and resist the temptation to indulge every entreaty, they can stay mostly on the "good" side of the bang-for-buck curve.
-Don't forget: That curve applies to the ORM user as much as the author.
+Unfortunately most ORM's do the opposite, so that as a user you'll have to deal with the complexity even if you don't need it.

 ### 3. Implicit Writes and Connections